Andyauk/rsg-docs/README.md

 The easiest way to get started with a RSG server is to use the txAdmin recipe built into their platform!
-To begin setting up your server you can refer to [windows-installation.md](guides/windows-installation.md "mention") If you have more questions about txAdmin then feel free to join their [discord](https://discord.gg/eW3ADkf4Af).
+To begin setting up your server you can refer to [windows-installation.md](guides/windows-installation.md "mention")